dbpolglase/tUI/Manual-en.md

 <li>Finally, and so as not to end with a messed-up terminal, we call the<br>
 library termination.</li>
 </ul>
-<p>If we had other panels or views, we would act similarly: we would create them with the appropriate parameters and finally give control to the starting point of the application.</p>
+<p>If we had other panels or Views, we would act similarly: we would create them with the appropriate parameters and finally give control to the starting point of the application.</p>
 <blockquote>
 <p>The code generated by the XML generator follows this same mechanism, generating the code in <code>project_name.c</code> and can serve as a guide if you have any doubt.</p>
 </blockquote>